 \section{Conservativity and completeness results for regular theories}

 Let $\theory$ be a regular theory over a signature $\Sigma$.
-Classically, $\Mod{\theory}$ is a weakly reflective subcategory of ${\Str{\Sigma}}$ (see e.g.\ \cite[Thm.~4.8, Ex.~5.e]{adamekandrosicky:94}).
+Classically, $\Mod{\theory}$ is a weakly reflective subcategory of ${\Str{\Sigma}}$ (see e.g.\ Ad\'a{}mek, Rosick\'y~\cite[Thm.~4.8, Ex.~5.e]{adamekandrosicky:94}).
 Indeed, it is functorially so: every $\Sigma$-structure has a natural weakly reflective embedding $A \to W_\theory(A)$ into a model of $\theory$.
-The standard proofs involve choice, and we will show in Section~\ref{section: reflection and choice principles} that this is unavoidable.
+The standard proofs involve choice, and we will show in \zcref{section: reflectivity and choice principles} that this is unavoidable.

 In this section, we show (constructively) a slightly weaker property, which nonetheless suffices for many applications: every $\Sigma$-structure has a natural \emph{$\theory$-conservative} embedding $\eta_A : A \to \chase[\theory]{A}$ into a model of $\theory$.